 The Ravens always prefer to have Roquan Smith, but they feel ready if they need to implement Plan B.

-Smith (hamstring), whose status is uncertain for "Monday Night Football" against the Los Angeles Chargers, may miss his first game due to injury since joining the Ravens in 2022.
+Smith (hamstring), who's questionable for "Monday Night Football" against the Los Angeles Chargers, may miss his first game due to injury since joining the Ravens in 2022.
 That could leave the Ravens with a potentially huge void to fill, but their defense has embraced the challenge while practicing without Smith this week.

 "We'd love to have him out there, but we've been preparing," starting inside linebacker Trenton Simpson said.
 "If he's not with us, we'll need to communicate well and be on the same page.
 I think everybody's going to be ready to step up."